EdbMails EDB Recovery and Migration software

 Launch EdbMails software

-• Choose ‘Live Exchange Migration’ → ‘Live Exchange to Live Exchange Migration’, then name the migration job.
+• Choose ‘Live Exchange Migration’ → ‘Live Exchange to Live Exchange Migration’.

 • Step 2: Connect to Source Exchange 2007 server